wearscript/wearscript-python/README.md

 ## Installation ##

-The easiest way to install with needed library dependencies is with pip
+The easiest way to install with needed library dependencies is with pip.

+(Note: If you have both python 2 and 3 installed, use pip2)

 ### Stable ###